Losing Weight Fast with Exercise

 Exercise and Hormonal Stimulation

 In addition to increasing metabolism, both resistance training and high intensity interval training can stimulate production of growth hormone and testosterone.
-These two hormones are vital for maintaining lean body mass and achieving optimal weight.
+These two hormones are vital for maintaining lean body mass, achieving optimal weight, and aid in losing weight fast.

 Increase your metabolism through exercise and you better your chances of losing weight fast.